Hansa Mehta

-Hansa Jivraj Mehta (3 July 1897 – 4 April 1995) was a reformist, social activist, educator, independence activist, feminist and writer from India.
+Hansa Jivraj Mehta (3 July 1897 – 4 April 1995) was an Indian reformist, social activist, educator, independence activist, feminist and writer.
 She was one of only two women delegates working alongside Eleanor Roosevelt in the UN Human Rights Commission 1946-48 ensuring the wording "all human beings" instead of "all men" in the Universal Declaration of Human Rights.

 Early life

-Hansa Mehta was born in a Nagar Brahmin family on 3 July 1897 in Surat, now Gujarat.
+Hansa Manubhai Mehta was born on 3 July 1897 in Surat, now in Gujarat.
 She was the daughter of Manubhai Mehta, philosophy professor at Baroda College (now Maharaja Sayajirao University of Baroda) and later Dewan of Baroda State, and the granddaughter of Nandshankar Mehta, a headmaster of an English-language school, civil servant, and the author of the first Gujarati novel Karan Ghelo.
 Her mother was Harshadagauri Mehta.

 Mehta studied at an all-girls high school at a time when, she estimated, only 2 percent of Indian women were literate.
 She graduated with Philosophy in 1918.
 She studied journalism and sociology in England.
 In 1918, she met Sarojini Naidu during her education in England.
 Naidu would act as a mentor and brought her to the 1920 International Woman Suffrage Alliance conference in Geneva.
 She met Mahatma Gandhi in 1922 while he was in jail in India.
 In 1923, Mehta came to the United States to visit institutions for higher education where she learned about women's education in America.
 In 1930, she encountered Gandhi again when he called for women to join the freedom movement.

 She was married to Jivraj Narayan Mehta, an eminent physician and administrator who was the first Chief Minister of Gujarat and eventually the Indian high commissioner to the United Kingdom.